microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     After selecting the link, enter the code and select **Next**.
 You may be prompted to select an account; if so, choose your Azure account and continue.

     ![A prompt to enter the authentication code.](media/azure-ml-notebook-authentication-2.png "Enter code")

+11. Users with access to subscriptions in multiple AAD tenants may need to specify the tenant that the subscription they are using for the lab is located in.
+If you are in this situation, comment out the `ws = Workspace.from_config()` call and place the following above it:

+    ```python
+    from azureml.core.authentication import InteractiveLoginAuthentication

+    interactive_auth = InteractiveLoginAuthentication(tenant_id="")
+    ws = Workspace(subscription_id="",
+                   resource_group="",
+                   workspace_name="")
+    ws.write_config()

+    # ws = Workspace.from_config()
+    ```
+If you are unsure of your tenant ID, consult [this](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant) document.
+You won't need to perform these steps for the other notebook because the updated configuration will be stored on the compute instance.

 ### Task 3: View the deployed model endpoint